 WHAT SHOULD I SAY?

-We no longer offer you a template here as that leads to cut & paste emails being ignored and deleted as spam by administration offices staff and ultimately the ministers themselves.
+We don't offer a template here as that leads to cut & paste emails being ignored and deleted as spam by administration offices staff and ultimately the ministers themselves.
 Instead you should write a short email in your own words covering the following points:

 I am fully in support of Scotland for Animals’ campaign to bring vivisection practices to question in Scotland.

-That you wish to see Scotland for Animals and other highly informed animal welfare agencies (e.g SSPCA) on board to advise and give support.
+That you wish to see Scotland for Animals and other reputable animal organisations on board to advise and give support.

 WHAT ABOUT FUNDING?